One small step

 — Does it really matter so much?
 Our society is much more equal in our generation than what it used to be in our grandparents’.
 Even with a humble job, you can nowadays afford a very decent living — playing Mindcraft on Sundays with those big shot corporate CEOs and sending your kids to a university.
 Even if he becomes a simple mathematician, it’s not the end of the world…

 — Don’t be silly.
-Albert is a genius.
+Fred is a genius.
 Someone like him is born once in a generation.
 Maybe once in a century.
 Nobody can do what he does.
 He is absolutely unique.

 — I know, but still.
 I was looking at a few of those schools…